temez26/www-demos/README.md

 ### Project 4: Visualizing temperature sensor data on a website and console
 This project involves visualizing temperature sensor data as a graph on a website, and displaying the data in the console.

 Each project is located in a separate folder in this repository.
-Please refer to each project's README file for more information about that project.